Elvi3n/SQL-Sport-Store-Sales-Analysis/README.md

 # SQL-Sales-Data-Analytics

-A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
-This repository demonstrates how to query and analyze sales data in a relational database using best practices in SQL.

-The queries in this project showcase practical applications such as:

-  - Exploring database schema and metadata

-  - Generating key business metrics (sales, revenue, customer counts)
+## Project Goal

+Investigate the sales performance of a Sport store by generating key business metrics of sales items in order to surface recommendations on selling strategies.
+Some examples included

-  - Analyzing time-based trends and seasonality
+  - Time-based trends and seasonality

   - Building cumulative and running totals